-"solely outside the United States" and thus within the Non-U.S. Trading Exemption of Section 6(d).
-In effect, this would require the Thai Banks and all of their affiliates to provide periodic reports to the Agencies and maintain Volcker-compliant records with respect to all of their worldwide trading activities.
+As written, this provision appears to require a foreign banking entity to file reports with the Agencies and maintain Volcker-compliant records even with respect to transactions that are "solely outside the United States" and thus falling within the Non-U.S. Trading Exemption of Section 6(d).
+In effect, this would require Maybank and all of its affiliates to provide periodic reports to the Agencies and maintain Volcker-compliant records with respect to all of their worldwide trading activities.